SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 ### Create Payment

-To create a Mobile Pay payment, you perform an HTTP `POST` against the `/psp/mobilepay/payments` resource.
+To create a MobilePay payment, you perform an HTTP `POST` against the `/psp/mobilepay/payments` resource.
 Please read the [general information][general-http-info] on how to compose a valid HTTP request before proceeding.